Rates, discounts and monetary transactions

 150

-Carrying out (additional) heir research Heirs ntb, but based on time spent
+Conducting (additional) heir research.
+Heirs time spent basis

-Submitting a copy of the declaration of inheritance for registration with the Land Registry.
+Filing a copy of the certificate of inheritance for registration with the Land Registry.
 Heirs

 185

-Making a statement to the Court regarding beneficiary acceptance or rejection Heirs
+Making a statement to the Court due to beneficiary acceptance or rejection.
+Heirs

 185